stacychen/SQL/5-Total_number_of_submissions_per_user.md

-## Goal: count the number of submissions from each user
+## Goal: count the number of submissions from each user.

 * Tables used: Users, Submissions
+---
+SQL Query code:
 ```
 SELECT u.ID, COUNT(s.SubmittedUserID) AS 'Number of Submissions'
     FROM users u